Angélique Kidjo: 2020s

 On September 30, 2021, Kidjo performed at the opening ceremony of Expo 2020 in Dubai, UAE.

-On November 16, 2021, Kidjo performed in Geneva, Switzerland with the Geneva Camerata in the Concert Prestige n.2 conducted by David Greilsammer, with arrangements by Jonathan Keren, and Francesco Ciniglio as the drummer.
+On November 16, 2021, Kidjo performed in Geneva, Switzerland, with the Geneva Camerata in the Concert Prestige n.2 conducted by David Greilsammer, with arrangements by Jonathan Keren, and Francesco Ciniglio as the drummer.

+On September 12, 2022, Kidjo performed the 1,000th Tiny Desk Concert for NPR Music.

 Personal life

 Kidjo married French musician and producer Jean Hébrail in 1987.
-Their daughter Naima was born 1993 in France.
+Their daughter Naima was born in 1993 in France.